7 Signs You’re Stuck in Your Comfort Zone Without Realizing It

 - “I’ll start when life calms down.”

-But underneath those statements, the issue usually isn’t timing — it’s resistance.
+But beneath those statements, the real issue usually isn’t timing — it’s resistance.

 - Delay reduces immediate pressure